-We design and release images that captured a dimension of Edmonton's multifaceted identity.
+We design and release images that capture a dimension of Edmonton's multifaceted identity.

-These include the Face of Edmonton which in 2024 was co-created as “Beaver in Bough” in consultation with local Elders and Knowledge Keepers .
+These include the 2024 Face of Edmonton which is named “Beaver in Bough” and was inspired by discussions with local Elders and Knowledge Keepers.

 From a distance an “e” is seen to be encircled by a red willow bough.
 These are used to form Sweat Lodges, and its seven leaves reflect the Sacred Teachings of Indigenous Peoples: Love, Respect, Honesty, Wisdom, Courage, Humility, and Truth, as represented by the Eagle, Buffalo, Giant, Beaver, Bear, Wolf, and Turtle, respectively.